 The type of car to buy depends on your lifestyle and needs.
 If you need to ferry an extended family, the most sensible choice would be a 7-seater MPV.
 Leave the 2-door/2-seater coupes and convertibles to the swinging singles or couples without kids.
 If you lead an active lifestyle, an SUV would probably appeal to you.

-The Monetary Authority of Singapore (MAS) recently eased rules on motor vehicle financing so you can now take up to 70% loan over 7 years’ tenure.
+The Monetary Authority of Singapore (MAS) eased rules in 2016 regarding motor vehicle financing so you can now take up to 70% loan over 7 years’ tenure.
 Car distributors and dealers usually have banks that they tie up with but if you prefer to do your own research, websites such as www.stcars.sg/car-loan-calculator/ can help you work out how much your loan instalments will cost, while others like bankbazaar.sg allows you to compare car loan rates offered by various banks.